 - 4.13 In terms of constraints, Area 1 borders Brighton to Newhaven Cliffs Site of Special Scientific Interest (SSSI) to the south.
 It falls within the Impact Risk Zone (IRZ) for this SSSI, and residential development in the south of the area is more restricted then in the north.
-Specifically, within 50 metres of the SSSI the IRZ is for 'all planning applications', within 200 metres it is for 'residential development of 10 units or more', and within 500 metres it is for 'any residential development of 50 or more houses outside existing settlements / urban areas'. - 4.14 This area is in close proximity to Beachy Head West Marine Conservation Zone (MCZ) on the coastline and it also borders a large swathe of 'good quality semi-improved grassland' to the east and 'maritime cliff and slope' to the south. - 4.15 Bannings Vale, a road that spans the length of Area 1, running close to the eastern boundary of the area, is at risk of surface water flooding with some parts of the road classed as medium to high risk of flooding. - 4.16 In terms of landscape, Area 1 borders the South Downs National Park (SDNP) to the north west and east. - 4.17 There are two Grade II listed buildings in close proximity to the western boundary of Area 1, which are Walls and Gate Piers to the Ocean Hotel13 and The Ocean Hotel Front Block14.
-Moreover, there are two scheduled
+Specifically, within 50 metres of the SSSI the IRZ is for 'all planning applications', within 200 metres it is for 'residential development of 10 units or more', and within 500 metres it is for 'any residential development of 50 or more houses outside existing settlements / urban areas'. - 4.14 This area is in close proximity to Beachy Head West Marine Conservation Zone (MCZ) on the coastline and it also borders a large swathe of 'good quality semiimproved grassland' to the east and 'maritime cliff and slope' to the south. - 4.15 Bannings Vale, a road that spans the length of Area 1, running close to the eastern boundary of the area, is at risk of surface water flooding with some parts of the road classed as medium to high risk of flooding. - 4.16 In terms of landscape, Area 1 borders the South Downs National Park (SDNP) to the north west and east. - 4.17 There are two Grade II listed buildings in close proximity to the western boundary of Area 1, which are Walls and Gate Piers to the Ocean Hotel and The Ocean Hotel Front Block.
+Moreover, there are two scheduled monuments near the northern eastern / eastern boundary of Area 1, which are Pedlersburgh and Bowl barrow on Telscombe Tye.

-13 Historic England (no date): 'Walls and Gate Piers to the Ocean Hotel', [online] available to access via this link

-14 Historic England (no date): 'The Ocean Hotel Front Block', [online] available to access via this link
+&lt;sup>13 Historic England (no date): 'Walls and Gate Piers to the Ocean Hotel', [online] available to access via this link Historic England (no date): 'The Ocean Hotel Front Block', [online] available to access via this link

-- monuments near the northern eastern / eastern boundary of Area 1, which are Pedlersburgh15 and Bowl barrow on Telscombe Tye16. - 4.18 While there are few services/ facilities within the area residents have access to a good range of services/ facilities in the wider area. - 4.19 While there are a number of constraints within and surrounding this area, any development would have good accessibility to the services and facilities within the existing settlement.
+- 4.18 While there are few services/ facilities within the area residents have access to a good range of services/ facilities in the wider area. - 4.19 While there are a number of constraints within and surrounding this area, any development would have good accessibility to the services and facilities within the existing settlement.